-3.1 This section applies the modelling assumptions developed in Section 2 to an example policy.
-In the example, we consider a 50-year-old male policyholder.
-The policy is assumed to have ten years remaining to maturity, a current asset share of £13,000 and a current sum assured of £16,000.
+This section applies the modelling assumptions developed in section 2 to an example policy.
+In the example, we consider a 50-year old male policyholder.
+The policy is assumed to have 10 years remaining to maturity, a current asset share of £13,000 and a current sum assured of £16,000.
 The policy is assumed to be a regular premium policy with premiums of £800 payable annually.
-We assume that expenses of 1% of asset share p.a. are generated by the policy, and that these expenses are charged to the asset share of the policy.
-The sum assured is payable on death or maturity of the policy (we assume that asset share is paid on surrender).
+We assume expenses of 1% of asset share per annum are generated by the policy, and that these expenses are charged to the asset share of the policy.
+The sum assured is payable on death or maturity of the policy (we assume asset share is paid on surrender).